 Alrighty, we’ve come to the conclusion that we bet you’ll be interested in.
 While we were pretty interested in Smart Water to start off, it quickly became apparent that this one doesn’t live up to the hype.
-We like that it hydrates, but we are hesitant to suggest something that isn’t any different from similar product.
+We like that it hydrates, but we are hesitant to suggest something that isn’t any different from a similar product.
 If consumer reviews are to be trusted, the taste isn’t worth the price tag, which is also a problem.

 If weight-loss is the end goal, we suggest drinking plenty of water and maybe trying out a support program designed to help you adopt healthy lifestyle changes to reach your weight-loss goals.

-The makers of Noom are offering a 14-day trial to Dietspotlight readers to show just how confident they are in the program.
+The makers of Noom are offering a free trial offer to Dietspotlight readers to show just how confident they are in the program.